 • Change of mind: Perhaps you want to leave more to one person, remove a beneficiary, or add a charitable gift.

 • Change in financial circumstances: A significant change in your assets may mean your will no longer distributes things fairly or efficiently.
+Even a general rise in the value of your home or investments can push your estate above the inheritance tax thresholds, so it is worth reviewing your will as your estate grows.

 For a more detailed look at common triggers, see our guide on 5 reasons to update your will.